pietroleonardi42/pietroleonardi42.github.io/content/_index.md

           I’ve studied tidal orbital decay in close-in planets, explored methods for detecting exomoons, and performed joint RV+TTV analyses to constrain the orbital configurations of multi-planet systems.
 To address the challenges of observing young stars, I also apply advanced stellar activity mitigation techniques to extract planetary signals from noisy RV datasets.

           As PI of a CHEOPS GTO program (190 orbits, PR150089), I am currently measuring apsidal precession rates in eccentric hot Jupiters to probe their internal structure and tidal dissipation properties.
 In parallel, as part of the GAPS collaboration, I work on characterizing long-period sub-Neptunes, ideal for atmospheric studies, and measuring the masses of planets around young stars, combining photometric follow-up with high-precision RV campaigns.

+          Image credit: “A Perfect Sunset” by Axel Astro, 2021.
     design:
       columns: '3'
       css_class: fullwidth-text dark